FHU/2023-os-memes/_posts/2023-01-24-SeanJaniec-introduction-meme.md

 ---
-title:
+title:  Granny meme
-author:
+author: Sean.md
-image:
+image: Granny_meme.jpg
-chapter:
+chapter: 2
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Operating systems have a variety of functions and goes by multiple names that all exhibit different important characteristics.